prologin/camisole/doc/usage.rst

   program, but it is advised to use it as if it was the case.
-  The difference is that if the program returns 0 but is killed or violates a resource limitation policy, or if ``isolate`` crashes, the exitcode flag will report an error even if the program in itself didn't return 0.
+  The difference is that if the program returns 0 but is killed or violates a resource limitation policy, or if ``isolate`` crashes, the exitcode flag will report an error even if the program in itself executed fine.
-- ``meta``: the meta object of the report.
+- ``meta``: the execution metadata.

 Execution metadata
 ------------------